 The factors of 24 are the whole numbers that divide evenly into 24, leaving no remainder.
 Understanding these factors isn't just a mathematical exercise; it's a fundamental concept that has implications in various fields, from cryptography to everyday problem-solving.
-This article will comprehensively explore all the factors of 24, delve into their properties, and uncover their practical applications.
+This article will comprehensively explore all the factors of 24, get into their properties, and uncover their practical applications.

 Diving Deep into the Factors of 24